The Geneva City Council unanimously approved a $65,000 contract July 8 for public engagement consulting services.

 “They will develop a plan that helps determine the best course forward in determining the city’s future as it relates to providing efficient and reliable public services,” Dawkins said.

-The process should take six to eight months, starting with surveys, data gathering and then hosting community open houses – virtual or in person, and go hand-in-hand with the city’s Facilities Master Plan, Dawkins said, which is ongoing.
+The process should take six to eight months, starting with surveys, data gathering and then hosting community open houses – virtual or in person – and go hand-in-hand with the city’s Facilities Master Plan, Dawkins said.

-A year ago, the city council approved a facilities study contract for $99,500 for all of its buildings, such as city hall, police department, public works and the two fire stations.
+A year ago, the City Council approved a facilities study contract for $99,500 for all of its buildings, including City Hall, the police department, public works and the two fire stations.

-Dawkins said she expected the EOSullivan work to be completed either by late December or early January.
+Dawkins said she expects the EOSullivan work to be completed by late December or early January.

-Fifth Ward Alderperson Robert Swanson asked if the city put out a request for proposals or choose a consultant and then develop a plan.
+Fifth Ward Alderperson Robert Swanson asked if the city put out a request for proposals or choose a consultant and then developed a plan.

 Dawkins said this was not a typical process for this type of consulting service.